binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 A token (often called the CSRF syncroniser/challenge token) is sent as part of a response to a legitimate request from a client browser.
 The application on the client side holds this syncroniser/challenge token and sends it on subsequent requests to the legitimate website.

 The specific server side web application is responsible for generating a unique token per session and adding it to the responses.
-The application in the browser, or users device, is responsible for storing the syncroniser/challenge one-time token, then issuing it with each request where CSRF is a concern.
+The application in the browser, or users device, is responsible for storing the syncroniser/challenge token, then issuing it with each request where CSRF is a concern.

-When an attacker tricks a target into issuing a fraudulent request to the same website, they have no knowledge of the syncroniser/challenge token, so it is not sent.
+When an attacker tricks a target into issuing a fraudulent request to the same website, the request has no knowledge of the syncroniser/challenge token, so it is not sent.

-The legitimate website will only regard a request as being legitimate if the request also carries the syncroniser/challenge token.
+The legitimate website will only regard a request as being legitimate if the request also carries the valid matching syncroniser/challenge token as is contained in the targets session on the server.

 For the examples from the [Identify Risks](#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-csrf) section: